aj-stein-nist/oscal-2023-workshop/docs/presentation_workshop.md

     * Developer - Developing the application
     * System Engineer - Deploying and maintaining the application in the system
 * There are other actors in this organization important to this presentation:
-    * System Owner
+    * Owner
-    * ISSO
+    * Information System Security Officer (ISSO)
     * Assessor

 ---

 ## The opening act (why are we here?)

-IFA has tasked us to design, implement, and documenting this new system for this project, following the IFA software development lifecycle (SDLC).
+IFA has tasked us with designing, implementing, and documenting this new system for this project, following our software development lifecycle (SDLC).

 ![IFA's GitHub page](./support/screenshot_ifa_github.png)